-International Retail Banking's outstanding loans totalled EUR 85.0 billion, up +5.1%\ vs. Q2 21.
-Outstanding deposits increased by +3.2%\ vs. Q2 21, to EUR 80.1 billion.
+International Retail Banking's outstanding loans totalled EUR 86.7 billion, up +6.2%\ vs. Q3 21.
+Outstanding deposits were slightly higher (+0.8%\) than in Q3 21, at EUR 80.9 billion.

-For the Europe scope, outstanding loans were up +6.2%\ vs. end-June 2021 at EUR 61.5 billion, driven by a positive momentum in all the regions: +9.1%\ in the Czech Republic, +8.9%\ in Romania, and +1.8%\ in Western Europe.
-Outstanding deposits rose +2.6%\ to EUR 54.2 billion.
+For the Europe scope, outstanding loans were up +5.9%\ vs. end-September 2021 at EUR 62.7 billion, driven by a positive momentum in the Czech Republic (+9.1%\) and in Romania (+8.6%\).
+Outstanding deposits declined -1.7%\ to EUR 54.3 billion.
+The good momentum in Romania and Western Europe was offset by a slowdown in the Czech Republic notably due to a shift towards financial savings.

-In Africa, Mediterranean Basin and French Overseas Territories, outstanding loans increased by +2.3%\ when adjusted for changes in Group structure and at constant exchange rates.
-Outstanding deposits continued to enjoy a healthy momentum, up +4.4%\.
+In Africa, Mediterranean Basin and French Overseas Territories, outstanding loans confirmed their rebound, with an increase of $+7.0\%^$ .
+Outstanding deposits continued to enjoy a good momentum, up $+6.2\%^$ .

-In the Insurance business, the life insurance savings business remained at a high level, with outstandings of EUR 131 billion at end-June 2022 and a unit-linked share of 35%, stable vs. June 2021.
-Gross life insurance savings inflow increased by +0.3%\ in Q2 22 vs. Q2 21, with a substantial share of unit-linked products (44%).
-Protection insurance saw an increase of +7%\ vs. Q2 21, with a healthy momentum in all geographical regions for property/casualty insurance premiums, which were up +7%\.
+In the Insurance business, life insurance outstandings totalled EUR 130 billion at end-September 2022.
+The share of unit-linked products in outstandings was still high at 35%, stable vs. September 2021.
+Gross life insurance savings inflow amounted to EUR 2,573 million in Q3 22 in a highly volatile market.
+The share of unit-linked products remained high at 39% in Q3 22.
+Protection insurance saw an increase of +2.8%\ vs. Q3 21, with a good momentum for property/casualty insurance premiums.

 Financial Services also enjoyed a very good momentum.
-Operational Vehicle Leasing and Fleet Management posted record net banking income, up +54%\, due to the business' good performance and continued very strong demand for used cars.
-The number of contracts totalled 1.8 million, including 1.4 million financed vehicles, an increase of +5.4% vs. end-June 2021.
-Equipment Finance outstanding loans were 1.1% higher than at end-June 2021, at EUR 14.5 billion (excluding factoring).
+Operational Vehicle Leasing and Fleet Management posted growth of +5.2% vs. end-September 2021 and the number of contracts totalled 1.8 million.
+Equipment Finance outstanding loans were slightly higher (+0.5%) than at end-September 2021, at EUR 14.5 billion (excluding factoring).